private-compute-infra-toolkit/hats/kokoro/README.md

       * Picks out branch for auto-triggering (main)
       * Points to label to use (Kokoro)
       * Path to config directory `hats/kokoro` in the repository
-      * Also disables submodules, as they are not neeeded for building
       * Individually picks which sub-modules for Kokoro to include.
     * [presubmit.cfg](http://google3/devtools/kokoro/config/prod/privacy-sandbox/hats/hats/presubmit.cfg)
       * Defines the job type, and the instance pool to use (hats-presubmit-l2/default)